What is Better Angels?

 Instead of asking people to change their minds about issues, we give Americans a chance to better understand each other, to absorb the values and experiences that inform our political philosophies, and to ultimately recognize our common humanity.

 Our approach is informed by the Better Angels Pledge:

 As individuals, we try to understand the other side’s point of view, even if we don’t agree with it.

 In our communities, we engage those we disagree with, looking for common ground and ways to work together.

-In politics, we support leaders and policies aiming to bring us together rather than divide us.
+In politics, we support principles that bring us together rather than divide us.

 Why “Better Angels” ?

 “We are not enemies, but friends.
 We must not be enemies.
 Though passion may have strained, it must not break our bonds of affection.
 The mystic chords of memory…will yet swell the chorus of the Union, when again touched, as surely they will be, by the better angels of our nature.”

 The idea of recognizing something that’s shared with the other – even in moments of fierce conflict – is beautifully reflected in Abraham Lincoln’s use of the term “better angels” in his First Inaugural Address in 1861, on the eve of the Civil War.
 William Seward, who would serve as Lincoln’s Secretary of State, had suggested that Lincoln close his speech by calling upon the “the guardian angel of the nation.”
 Lincoln changed it to “the better angels of our nature.”
 In Seward’s version, what was needed would come from outside us.
 In Lincoln’s version, it would come from within us, something “better” in the “nature” of both Northerners and Southerners.